jopara94/project-2/README.md

 ## Hack Overflow

-- This project is a remake of Stack Overflow using Node.js, Express.js, Handlebars.js, MongoDB, and Mongoose to give it full CRUD capability.
+- This project is a remake of Stack Overflow.

 ## Technology Used

-- Project was created using HTML, CSS, JavaScript, Express, Mongodb and Handlebars
+- Project was created using HTML, CSS, JavaScript, Node.js, Express.js, Handlebars.js, MongoDB, and Mongoose to give it full CRUD capability.
 - Project will be deployed via Heroku

 ## Features